Letters from Lodi

 While European wines are usually sold by the names of their region of origin, American wines are sold by brand and varietal identification (i.e., the names of the grapes that wines are made from, such as Chardonnay, Sauvignon blanc, Cabernet Sauvignon, Zinfandel, etc.).
 Paying attention to the smells of fruit suggested in a wine's "nose" helps you learn the different varietal characteristics; and after you learn that, you can better appreciate the way each brand, and each wine region, interprets "varietal character."

 Finally, after focusing on smells, you actually sip a wine.
 For wine, this entails a discovery of how the natural elements of alcohol, acidity, and (for red wine) tannin come together with the aromas to create a pleasant (hopefully!) flavor as it sits on the tongue, even before it is swallowed.
 A good habit is to allow a wine to sit on your tongue for a second or two before you actually swallow it.
 If you're at a dinner table, of course, it isn't necessary to do this with every sip.
-But it's a good idea to do this upon your first taste of a wine, which gives your brain a chance to discern sensory impressions.
+But it's a good idea to do this upon your first taste of a wine, which gives your brain a chance to absorb sensory impressions.
+It's natural to think about the taste of a wine, the same way you think about the taste of a cheeseburger and fry.

 In respect to a wine’s feel on the palate, alcohol gives a wine its “body,” which is a good word to use when describing whether a wine is light, heavy, or somewhere in-between.
 White wines from Germany (often made from the Riesling grape) and Italian style whites made from Moscato tend to be less than 10% alcohol, and thus are among the lightest wines in the world, and very easy to drink.